Startups made easy. Sorted.

 Go agile with SeedFAST

-You can issue a SeedFAST (our ‘advanced subscription agreement’) to new investors at any time.
+You can issue a SeedFAST (our ‘advance subscription agreement’) to new investors at any time.
 They allow investors to sign up to get shares in an upcoming funding round, in exchange for giving you money now – super handy to tide you over between funding rounds.

 For a SeedFAST, you don’t set a valuation.
 Instead, your investors get their shares (usually at a discount) when you close your next funding round.
 SeedFASTs are carefully worded, easy to understand and – importantly – comply with SEIS and EIS rules.
 Because SeedFAST is so straightforward, it’s normal for investors to sign them within 24 to 48 hours of receiving the document.
 This means you get an instant injection of cash without weeks or months of negotiations.
 We explain more in these posts: